Triple point: Gas–liquid–solid triple point

+Following the 2019 revision of the SI, the value of the triple point of water is no longer used as a defining point.
+However, its empirical value remains important: the unique combination of pressure and temperature at which liquid water, solid ice, and water vapour coexist in a stable equilibrium is approximately 273.16±0.0001 K and a vapour pressure of 611.657 Pa.

-The gas–liquid–solid triple point of water corresponds to the minimum pressure at which liquid water can exist.
-At pressures below the triple point (as in outer space), solid ice when heated at constant pressure is converted directly into water vapor in a process known as sublimation.
-Above the triple point, solid ice when heated at constant pressure first melts to form liquid water, and then evaporates or boils to form vapor at a higher temperature.
+Liquid water can only exist at pressures equal to or greater than the triple point.
+Below this, in the vacuum of outer space, solid ice sublimates, transitioning directly into water vapor when heated at a constant pressure.
+Conversely, at pressure above the triple point, solid ice upon heating first melts into liquid water at constant temperature, then evaporates or boils to form vapor at a higher temperature.

-For most substances the gas–liquid–solid triple point is also the minimum temperature at which the liquid can exist.
-For water, however, this is not true because the melting point of ordinary ice decreases as a function of pressure, as shown by the dashed green line in the phase diagram.
-At temperatures just below the triple point, compression at constant temperature transforms water vapor first to solid and then to liquid (water ice has lower density than liquid water, so increasing pressure leads to a liquefaction).
+For most substances, the gas–liquid–solid triple point is the minimum temperature where the liquid can exist.
+For water, this is not the case.
+The melting point of ordinary ice decreases with pressure, as shown by the phase diagram's dashed green line.
+Just below the triple point, compression at a constant temperature transforms water vapor first to solid and then to liquid.

-The triple point pressure of water was used during the Mariner 9 mission to Mars as a reference point to define "sea level".
-More recent missions use laser altimetry and gravity measurements instead of pressure to define elevation on Mars.
+Historically, during the Mariner 9 mission to Mars, the triple point pressure of water was used to define "sea level".
+Now, laser altimetry and gravitational measurements are preferred to define Martian elevation.